My Earliest Memories With Dyslexia

 My ears perked up a little.

 Mom belched.
 She did that when she tensed up.
-It was her way of releasing nervous air.
+She had told me it was her way of releasing nervous air.
 She then wiped away a few tears with the tissue she had been clutching.

 “Restarted?
 What does that mean?”
 I asked.